 9. As required in the 1994 Agreement, the Legal and Technical Commission has to date performed the functions of the Economic Planning Commission.
-Thus, at its twenty-sixth session, the Legal and Technical Commission took note of a study of the potential impact of polymetallic nodule production from the Area on the economies of the developing land-based producers of metals that were likely to be the most seriously affected (see ISBA/26/C/12, para.
-17, and ISBA/26/C/12/Add.1, paras.
-17-19).3 The Commission made several recommendations to the Council, including that the Council consider continuing to address the substantive issues identified in the study.
+Thus, at its twenty-sixth session, the Legal and Technical Commission took note of a study of the potential impact of polymetallic nodule production from the Area on the economies of the developing land-based producers of metals that were likely to be the most seriously affected.
+The Commission made several recommendations to the Council, including that the Council consider continuing to address the substantive issues identified in the study.

 10. The Legal and Technical Commission also recommended that the Council consider initiating a process for establishing an economic assistance fund in accordance with the 1994 Agreement.
-The Economic Planning Commission will need to set the criteria for access to the fund by developing countries adversely affected by activities in the Area.
+The Economic Planning Commission will need to set the criteria for developing countries adversely affected by activities in the Area to access the fund.

 11. In addition, the Legal and Technical Commission recommended that the Council consider whether the Economic Planning Commission should be operational before the approval of the first plan of work for exploitation, so as to be in a position to consider and study, in a structured and systematic way, the impacts on developing land-based producer States.
-In that regard, one of the tasks on which the Authority is to concentrate before the approval of a plan of work for exploitation is the study of the potential impact of mineral production from the Area on the economies of developing land-based producers of those metals that are likely to be most seriously affected, with a view to minimizing their difficulties and assisting them in their economic adjustment, taking into account the work already done by the Preparatory Commission for the International Seabed Authority and for the International Tribunal for the Law of the Sea.4
+In that regard, one of the tasks on which the Authority is to concentrate before the approval of a plan of work for exploitation is the study of the potential impact of mineral production from the Area on the economies of developing land-based producers of those metals that are likely to be most seriously affected, with a view to minimizing their difficulties and assisting them in their economic adjustment, taking into account the work already done by the Preparatory Commission.

-12. Furthermore, the Economic Planning Commission is to review the trends of and factors affecting the supply, demand and prices of metals that will be processed from minerals that may be derived from the Area, bearing in mind the interests of both importing and exporting countries, and in particular of the developing States among them.5
+12. Furthermore, the Economic Planning Commission is to review the trends of and factors affecting the supply, demand and prices of metals that will be processed from minerals that may be derived from the Area, bearing in mind the interests of both importing and exporting countries, and in particular of the developing States among them.